Site Map

 Very cool arrangement.
 I really liked the vocal.

 The theme is well represented by the lyrics.
-You touched on the emotions of most people who love this holiday.. and why this has become a special holiday for everyone who loves associating this with family.. and friends.
+You touched on the emotions of most people who love this holiday..

 There were a few times I felt the drum track (bass drum) was out of sequence with the bass and bells.. but thats just me